 Traveling to Spain

-In 2016, when my daughter decided to study abroad in Madrid, Spain for the summer through her college, I decided to personally escort her (and of course her sister came along).
-We left a few weeks prior to when she needed to be in Madrid.
-We traveled to Spain in 10 days which is very doable and share How to Travel to Spain in 10 days.
+In 2016, when my daughter decided to study abroad in Madrid, Spain, for the summer through her college, I decided to personally escort her (and of course, her sister came along).
+We left a few weeks before she needed to be in Madrid.
+We traveled to Spain in 10 days, which is very doable, and I share How to Travel to Spain in 10 Days.

 Barcelona

-Our hotel was right on Ramblas which is a beautiful brick-paved street with restaurants, shops, hotels, street vendors- it is the main street in Barcelona.
-We headed over to La Boqueria which is a huge food market in Las Ramblas with amazing food booths.
-We love to try a lot of different foods that are part of the local culture and they did not disappoint with some of the most beautiful looking fresh fruit and vegetables.
-As our normal diet at home leans toward a Meditteranean diet, we were right in our element.
+Our hotel was right on Ramblas, which is a beautiful brick-paved street with restaurants, shops, hotels, and street vendors- it is the main street in Barcelona.
+We headed over to La Boqueria, which is a huge food market in Las Ramblas with amazing food booths.
+We love to try many different foods that are part of the local culture, and they did not disappoint with some of the most beautiful-looking fresh fruits and vegetables.
+As our normal diet at home leans toward a Mediterranean diet, we were right in our element.

-We did a guided walking tour of Medieval Barcelona and the Gothic Quarter wandering through the squares and medieval streets in the afternoon which included the Jewish section, the Cathedral, and the Born district.
+We did a guided walking tour of Medieval Barcelona and the Gothic Quarter in the afternoon.
+We wandered through the squares and medieval streets, which included the Jewish section, the Cathedral, and the Born district.
 We could not resist going into some of the trendy shops.

-For our second day, we went with a city guide for a visit to Sagrada Familia, Gaudi’s most outstanding work.
-It is forever being renovated but it is really something to behold.
-As we walked around Park Guell, a designated World Heritage site.
+On our second day, we went with a city guide to visit Sagrada Familia, Gaudi’s most outstanding work.
+It is forever being renovated, but it is really something to behold.
+We also walked around Park Guell, a designated World Heritage site.
 It is a whimsical park designed by Antoni Gaudi.
-I would strongly encourage you to get your tickets in advance as they limit the number of visitors each day.
+I would strongly encourage you to get your tickets in advance, as they limit the number of visitors each day.
 General admission is 10 euros.

-As we were eating, I looked out the window, and there in the middle of the cathedral square, we watched a human tower being made with men, women, and children as young as six.
-They are actually called Castells (castle in the local Catalan language) and there are neighborhood clubs that practice this tradition.
-To be able to witness this event was so special especially since we then learned of Catalonia’s desire to secede from Spain.
+As we were eating, I looked out the window, and there, in the middle of the cathedral square, we watched a human tower being made with men, women, and children as young as six.
+They are called Castells (castles in the local Catalan language), and there are neighborhood clubs that practice this tradition.
+Witnessing this event was so special, especially since we then learned of Catalonia’s desire to secede from Spain.

 Photo by IG Tonillucia